sciZer0/7/v/README.md

 Ideally, blockchains must be highly-democratic from day one and exactly people (users) must rule the blockchains.

-The Vote blockchain ideally solves this problem from day one.
+The Unicorn blockchain ideally solves this problem from day one.

 *The solution is described below.*